Second Research Seminar

 - Policy implications for KIBS in a globalised economy

-The lead paper will be presented by Dr Jonathan Potter of the OECD on work currently being undertaken by the OECD.
+The lead paper was “Enhancing the role of KISA in Innovation Systems” presented by Dr Jonathan Potter, of the OECD, on work being undertaken by the OECD.

-Researchers and practitioners are invited to take part in the seminar by joining in debates on issues raised by the lead speakers.
-There is no charge for attendance at the seminar.
+Researchers and practitioners were invited to take part in the seminar by joining in debates on issues raised by the lead speakers.